EnzoBnl/enzobnl/cmd.md

 # show common ancestor commit between branch A and B
 git merge-base A B # result -> C
 # with previous example, these two 3-dots diff are equivalent:
-git diff A...B
-git diff C...B
+git diff A...B # diff between common ancestor of A and B (=C) and B git diff C...B # diff between common ancestor of C and B (=C) and B
 # true branch to branch diff uses 2-dots
 git diff A..B